-But what happens to the military member who leaves the service with the goal of starting her own business?
-Lenders typically want to see two years of income from self-employed applicants, plus business paperwork like profit-and-loss statements, taxes, etc. If you haven’t been self-employed for two years at application time you may have difficulty getting a loan approved.
+But what happens to the military member who leaves the service to start her own business?
+Lenders typically want to see two years of income from self-employed applicants, plus business paperwork like profit-and-loss statements, taxes, etc. If you haven’t been self-employed for two years at application time, you may have difficulty getting a loan approved.

 Depending on the branch of military service, mission demands, staffing issues, and other variables, you may be allowed to request permissive TDY to go house hunting before you retire or separate.